Kumana National Park Bird Watching Safari Tour

 Peaks:

-Great numbers of migrant birds come in fall.
+- Great numbers of migrant birds come in the autumn.

 You can also hire a jeep or a car to reach the park for 1 hour's drive from Arugam Bay.